Back To Search Results

 The symptoms of celiac disease are due to the damage of enterocytes in the small intestine.
 In the full-blown clinical picture, the typical features of the small intestine are chronic inflammation and villi atrophy.
 [4][5][4]

-An individual has to have HLA dominant DQ2 or DQ8 genes.
-The disease is a result of the immune system reacting adversely to gluten, and one of the important proteins involved is an antibody to tissue transglutaminase.
-There are however other pathways proposed that contribute to the disease.
-The glycoprotein gliadin (present in gluten) has a direct toxic effect on enterocytes by the up-regulating production of IL-15.
+An individual has to have HLA-dominant DQ2 or DQ8 genes.
+The disease results from the immune system reacting adversely to gluten, and one of the important proteins involved is an antibody to tissue transglutaminase.
+However, other pathways have been proposed that contribute to the disease.
+The glycoprotein gliadin (present in gluten) has a direct toxic effect on enterocytes by up-regulating the production of IL-15.

-Some studies indicate that gastrointestinal infections in early childhood are relevant to the development of celiac disease later in life.
-This is not surprising considering the organ affected, but it is likely that is also directly relevant to the fact that celiac disease is caused by a disorder of immune function.
+Some studies indicate that gastrointestinal infections in early childhood are relevant to developing celiac disease later in life.
+This is not surprising considering the organ affected, but likely that is also directly relevant to the fact that a disorder of immune function causes celiac disease.

-IgA antibodies to smooth muscle endomysium and tissue transglutaminase are often used to make the diagnosis of celiac disease.
+IgA antibodies to smooth muscle endomysium and tissue transglutaminase are often used to diagnose celiac disease.
 However, only about 5% of patients with celiac disease have a deficiency of this immunoglobulin.

 Epidemiology